 (38) Hang out in Potsdamer Platz.
 While I personally can’t find much to love about Potsdamer Platz, it is one of the most important public squares in the city.
 This was the heart of Berlin’s nightlife during the 1920s and 1930s, and it was synonymous with Piccadilly Circus in London.

 (39) Go hunting for UFOs.
 Berlin is home to the Futuro House, a home which looks just like a UFO.
-While I’m sure the owner wouldn’t appreciate you showing up at his door unannounced, you can sneak a peak at this home from a distance as it sits on the banks of the River Spree.
+While I’m sure the owner wouldn’t appreciate you showing up at his door unannounced, you can sneak a peek at this home from a distance as it sits on the banks of the River Spree.

 (41) Visit the Soviet War Memorial.
 Located in Treptower Park, the Soviet War Memorial acts as both a war memorial and a military cemetery for the Soviet soldiers who fell during the Battle of Berlin.
-Here you’ll see a 12 meter statue of a Soviet soldier holding a young German child, while standing over a broken swastika marking the triumph over Nazism.
+Here you’ll see a 12-meter statue of a Soviet soldier holding a young German child, while standing over a broken swastika marking the triumph over Nazism.

 (42) Go shopping.
 If you’ve come to Berlin to do a bit of shopping, there are plenty of shopping centres to check out across the city.
 A few that come to mind include KaDeWe, Galeria Kaufhof, and the high-end shops along Friedrichstrasse.

 (43) Get your passport stamped at Checkpoint Charlie.
-Sure, it may be a little touristy, but whilst in Berlin you can get your passport stamped with the stamps of the 4 sectors which controlled Berlin after the war – the United States, France, Britain, and the USSR – as well as the official stamp of the DDR – East Germany.
+Sure, it may be a little touristy, but whilst in Berlin, you can get your passport stamped with the stamps of the 4 sectors which controlled Berlin after the war – the United States, France, Britain, and the USSR – as well as the official stamp of the DDR – East Germany.
 (So far I haven’t had any trouble when going through customs, but the stamps have gotten some chuckles out of European officials.)

 (44) Cross over to Peacock Island!
 Pfaueninsel is a little island situated in Berlin-Wannsee and it is home to free-roaming peacocks and other exotic birds.
 This island used to be a country escape for Prussian King Frederick William II who built a little castle for himself and his mistress.

 (45) Take a stroll through Grunewald.
 For a day spent at one with nature, head out to Grunewald (Green Forest).
-You’ll leave the bustle of the city behind and be surrounded by towering trees and tranquility.
+You’ll leave the bustle of the city behind and be surrounded by towering trees and tranquillity.

 (46) Walk across Oberbaumbrücke.
 Oberbaum Bridge is another of those iconic city landmarks.
 The double-decker red brick bridge connects the two boroughs of Friedrichshain and Kreuzberg.
 Because these boroughs were once divided by the Berlin Wall, this bridge has become a symbol of unity.